gardener/landscaper/docs/concepts/Glossary.md

 #### _Blueprint_

-  Blueprints contain actual instructions and steps on how to install a software component in form of [_DeployItems_](#deployitem).
+Blueprints are entities, which contain the instructions and steps about how to deploy a software component in the form of [_DeployItems_](#deployitem).
+As these instructions are expected to be idempotent, Blueprints can be defined as descriptions of the target state for the software component.
+These Blueprints define an interface for import data, as required by its DeployItems.
+It can also define an export interface to expose output data of its DeployItems.

-  As these instructions are expected to be idempotent, Blueprints can be interpreted as descriptions of a target state for the described software.
+In other words, Blueprints are reusable collections of installation tasks, which could be parameterized through import parameters.
+Several DeployItems can be defined in a Blueprint at once.
+Also, the execution order of these DeployItems in a Blueprint can be specified.

   __Background Knowledge__:
     <details>